godotengine/godot-docs/getting_started/workflow/export/exporting_for_ios.rst

 -  You must export for iOS from a computer running macOS with Xcode installed.
 -  Download the Godot export templates.
 Use the Godot menu: Editor > Manage Export Templates

 Export a Godot project to Xcode
 -------------------------------

 In the Godot editor, open the **Export** window from the **Project** menu.
 When the Export window opens, click **Add..** and select **iOS**.

 The following export options are required.
-Leaving any blank with cause the exporter to throw an error:
+Leaving any blank will cause the exporter to throw an error:

   * In the **Application** category